 Masculine and feminine voices actually don’t differ in pitch as much as many people think.
 In fact, there is actually overlap in the pitch range masculine and feminine voices will often be in.
 Because of this, you will work most often in the E3-F#3 pitch range for an androgynous sound.
 Here’s a keyboard for reference.

-2) Pitch variation for an androgynous voice
+Secondly, pitch variation for an androgynous voice:

 Masculine voices are known for being more monotone, while feminine voices are known for having a lot of pitch variation.
 To develop a more androgynous voice, you will work on adding or minimizing the pitch variations in your voice until you find the happy medium you are looking for.
 Most commonly, an androgynous voice will have variations of about a whole step during speech.

-3) A new kind of vocal resonance
+Thirdly, a new kind of vocal resonance:

 Generally speaking, masculine voices will feel resonance in the chest while speaking, while feminine voices most often feel resonance in the face.
 A more ambiguous voice resonance is felt in the mouth and lip area, in the middle of the two extremes.
 Resonance can be shifted by tweaking how high or low the voice box sits in the throat, what pitch range is used for speaking, and by altering how you shape the space inside of your mouth.